Siddharth0041903/Retail-Store-Data-Analysis/README.md

 - Technology proved to be the most profitable category with a profit of $145,454, Furniture proved to be the worst category with a profit of $18,451.
 - Standard Class proved to be the most profitable across all the ship-modes with a profit of $164,088, Same Day ship-mode performed the worst with a profit of $15,891.

+The following sections will explore additional contributing factors and highlight key opportunity areas for improvement.

 ## Insights Summary ##
 **In order to evaluate the performance of the Store, we focused on the following key metrics:**